[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 There’s Such a Thing as Too Much Control

-At one time, I believed that it was appropriate for a primary partner or spouse to set pretty much any rules and restrictions they wanted on their partner’s external relationships.
-That is largely because my first (and for a long time, only) exposures to polyamory were almost entirely to this type of dynamic.
-When proponents of non-hierarchical versions of polyamory did show up in our community media landscape, they were generally in the “fuck my partners’ needs, I do what I want” school of thought that is now sometimes called Relationship Libertarianism.
+I once believed a primary or spouse should be able to set pretty much any rules and restrictions they wanted.
+That is largely because all my earliest exposures to polyamory were to this type of dynamic.
+When proponents of non-hierarchical versions of polyamory did show up in our community media landscape, they were generally in the “fuck my partners’ needs, I do what I want” school of thought.
+Many poly people now derisively call this Relationship Libertarianism.
 Not exactly a glowing recommendation.

 I carried this belief forward, operating on the basic assumption that a primary or spouse would – should – always get final say on any aspect of an external relationship.
-If they say no, it’s no. If they say yes, they can revoke that permission at any time and for any reason.
+If they say no, it’s a no. If they say yes, they can revoke that permission at any time for any reason.
 I do not believe that any more.
 In fact, I now think that that kind of dynamic is likely to be deeply harmful to everyone involved.
-I also think that veto, specifically, is inherently abusive in almost all situations, whether it’s actually used or simply held over someone’s head as a potential threat.
+I also think that veto, specifically, is inherently abusive in almost all situations.
+This applies whether it’s actually used or simply held over someone’s head as a potential threat.

 Considering Your Partner’s Feelings and Needs is Not Control

 Let’s take a hypothetical example: your partner has a dramatic emotional meltdown every time you go out on a date.
-Eventually, you cancel all your dates and break up with your other partner(s) because this behaviour is just too stressful to deal with.
+Eventually, you’re so stressed out you cancel all your dates and break up with your other partner(s).

 • Providing verbal affection and reassurance to your partner before/after a date